 and on the BBC

-- The recall crisis, litigation and subsequent brand recovery at Toyota;
+- The recall crisis, litigation, brand recovery and union organizing matters at Toyota;

 - Multi-union pressure campaigns and corporate positioning for CVS;

 - The introduction of a new leadership team and business strategy at Nielsen;